gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "Grappa---" she started to say.

 "I heard it!"
 Grappa Gas snapped.
 Cursing, he yanked another soldier up onto the cloud.
-Half a dozen of the canvas-wrapped bundles now lay together in a pile surrounded by twice that many men.
-"Spread yourselves out, you numbskulls!
+This one was just a boy, Noxy realized, no older than she was with a frightened, determined look on his scarred face.
+He took two steps before his feet slipped out from underneath him and sent him sprawling beside one of the half-dozen canvas-wrapped bundles that lay together in a pile.

-Come on, Fee, we gotta fly!"
+"Spread yourselves out, you numbskulls!"
+Grappa Gas thundered.
+"Come on, Fee, we gotta fly!"

 Noxy's grandmother clambered up Big Blue's flank with a speed born from decades of practice.
 "Now or never!" she yelled at the soldier who had been lifting up